Waste Bin Collection 2021 🚛 – Information For Commercial Waste

 “You can use worm liquid to replace fertiliser.
 The liquid needs to be diluted until it is the colour of weak tea.
 This mixture won’t burn your plants.
 You could bottle your excess liquid and give it as a gift with instructions on how to use it.”

-The article lists the key steps for choosing and installing a worm farm.
+The article lists the key steps for choosing and installing a worm farm to reduce the waste you put in the bin collections.

 – “Your worms will need a bed inside their box.
 The bed should be made out of good-quality soil, leaves and shredded paper.
 The worm bed should be around 15 centimetres deep.